-The SELF REFRESH command (see Figure 34) can be used to retain data in the LPDDR SDRAM, even if the rest of the system is powered down.
+The SELF REFRESH command can be used to retain data in the LPDDR SDRAM, even if the rest of the system is powered down.
 When in the Self Refresh mode, the LPDDR SDRAM retains data without external clocking.
 The LPDDR SDRAM device has a built-in timer to accommodate Self Refresh operation.
 The SELF REFRESH command is initiated like an AUTO REFRESH command except CKE is LOW.
 Input signals except CKE are "Don't Care" during Self Refresh.
 The user may halt the external clock one clock after the SELF REFRESH command is registered.

 Once the command is registered, CKE must be held low to keep the device in Self Refresh mode.
 The clock is internally disabled during Self Refresh operation to save power.
-The minimum time that the device must remain in Self Refresh mode is tRFC.
+The minimum time that the device must remain in Self Refresh mode is trace.

 The procedure for exiting Self Refresh requires a sequence of commands.
 First, the clock must be stable prior to CKE going back High.
-Once Self Refresh Exit is registered, a delay of at least tXS must be satisfied before a valid command can be issued to the device to allow for completion of any internal refresh in progress.
+Once Self Refresh Exit is registered, a delay of at least txs must be satisfied before a valid command can be issued to the device to allow for completion of any internal refresh in progress.

 The use of Self Refresh mode introduces the possibility that an internally timed refresh event can be missed when CKE is raised for exit from Self Refresh mode.
 Upon exit from Self Refresh an extra AUTO REFRESH command is recommended.
-Figure 36 shows Self Refresh entry and exit.

-In the Self Refresh mode, two additional power-saving options exist: Temperature Compensated Self Refresh (TCSR) and Partial Array Self Refresh (PASR); they are described in the Extended Mode Register section .
+In the Self Refresh mode, Partial Array Self Refresh (PASR) function is described in the Extended Mode Register section.